MrYakobo/fb-extract/README.md

 ## Repository for extracting information out of `facebook.zip`

-This repository takes a folder as input and outputs to another folder (facebook-extracted/) where all information is extracted into JSON-files/CSV, with scripts for importing these into a relational database.
+This repository takes a folder as input and outputs to other folders where all information is extracted into JSON-files/CSV, with scripts for importing these into a relational database (only postgres for now).

 ### Installation
 `npm i -g fb-extract`